suyogkumawat/aws-concepts/elasticbeanstalk.md

 **Overview**

 AWS Elastic Beanstalk is a Platform as a Service (PaaS) that simplifies deploying and managing applications in the AWS Cloud.
-It automatically handles the deployment, from capacity provisioning, load balancing, and auto-scaling to application health monitoring[^2].
+It automatically handles the deployment, from capacity provisioning, load balancing, and auto-scaling to application health monitoring.

 **Key Features**